chrissix666/PythonScript-MKVSubExtractJellyParse/README.md

 Components:
 - (basename): Video filename without .mkv
 - [.default]: Track is flagged as default
 - [.(lang)]: Normalized language code from mapping.txt -> Convert all ISO 639-2 codes, including alternatives and legacy variants, to ISO 639-1, because Jellyfin parses those most reliably.
 Not all of them will be parsed, but they will at least be recognized as a language and shown in the correct tag column.
-Although this has been widely discussed and requested, Jellyfin does not support language parsing for sublanguages defined in BCP 47, which is common for Portuguese (e.g., pt-BR, Portuguese-Brazilian), Spanish, and Chinese.
+Although this has been widely discussed and requested, Jellyfin does not support language parsing for sublanguages defined in BCP 47, which is common for Portuguese (e.g., pt-br, Portuguese-Brazilian, ... en-us, en-uk, de-at), Spanish, and Chinese.
 Since this is not possible, we have to work with a counter.
 - [.(hi)]: Hearing-impaired / HI / SDH / CC
 - [.forced]: Forced subtitle track
 - .Extracted: Container-extracted tag